11bus11/book-store1/README.md

 - Add and remove products in the cart.
     - The user can add products to the cart from the product-detail page.
 They can remove them from the bag by going to the bag and clicking "remove" on the item they no longer want.
 - Search for products.
     - The user can search for products thru the search-bar.
 When this is done, the program searches for matches in, among others, the title and the description for the book.
+Only the books with a match to the search term shows up.
 - Navigate categories and get relevant results.
     In the shop dropdown the user can choose to either show all products, or show the products in a specific category.
 If the user chooses "history", only the history books will show up.
 - Pay for products.